rails/rails/guides/source/active_record_multiple_databases.md

 It's important to connect to your database in a single model and then inherit from that model for the tables rather than connect multiple individual models to the same database.
-Database clients have a limit to the number of open connections there can be and if you do this it will multiply the number of connections you have since Rails uses the model class name for the connection specification name.
+Database clients have a limit to the number of open connections there can be, and if you do this, it will multiply the number of connections you have since Rails uses the model class name for the connection specification name.